-As a vet, you will face lots of challenges; after all a dog won’t be able to tell you what’s wrong, but you’ll get the reward of helping lots of dogs (and other animals) stay happy and healthy, which makes this job incredibly rewarding.
+As a vet, you will face lots of challenges; after all a dog won’t be able to tell you what’s wrong, but you’ll be helping lots of dogs (and other animals) stay happy and healthy, which makes this job incredibly rewarding.

 If you don’t think a vet role is quite right for you, there are plenty of other positions available at veterinarians across the country, including working as a technician or nurse.

 Busy lives and travel mean that not all families can give their canine the attention they need and deserve all the time.
 As a dog sitter, this is where you step in to help.